Qubit-excitation-based adaptive variational quantum eigensolver: Introduction

-Recently, a number of works \cite{adapt_vqe, qubit_adapt_vqe, gene_vqe, iterative_QCC, iQCC_ILC, pruning_vqe, benchmark_adapt_vqe, iter_vqe_6} have suggested new ``iterative VQE'' algorithms, which instead of using general-purpose, fixed ans\"{a}tze, construct problem-tailored ans\"{a}tze on the go.
-These algorithms can construct arbitrarily accurate ans\"{a}tze that are optimized in the number of variational parameters, and correspondingly also in the ansatz circuit depth, at the expense of requiring a larger number of quantum measurements.
-Notably, the first iterative VQE algorithm, the adaptive derivative-assembled pseudo-trotter ansatz (ADAPT)-VQE \cite{adapt_vqe}, constructs its ansatz by iteratively adding parameterized unitary operators, which we refer to as ``ansatz elements''.
-The ansatz element at each iteration is sampled from a pool of spin-complement single and double fermionic excitations, based on an energy gradient hierarchy.
-The ADAPT-VQE is demonstrated to achieve chemical accuracy ($10^{-3}$ Hartree), using an ansatz with several times fewer variational parameters and a shallower circuit than the UCCSD ansatz.
+Recently, a number of works \cite{adapt_vqe, qubit_adapt_vqe, gene_vqe, iterative_QCC, iQCC_ILC, pruning_vqe, benchmark_adapt_vqe, iter_vqe_6, schrodiner_iter_vqe} suggested new ``iterative'' VQE protocols, which instead of using general-purpose, fixed ans\"{a}tze, construct problem-tailored ans\"{a}tze on the go.
+These algorithms can construct arbitrarily accurate ans\"{a}tze that are optimized in the number of variational parameters and the ansatz circuit depth, at the expense of requiring a larger number of quantum computer measurements.
+The ADAPT-VQE protocols \cite{adapt_vqe, qubit_adapt_vqe} are perhaps the most prominent family of iterative VQE protocols.
+The fermionic-ADAPT-VQE \cite{adapt_vqe}, which was the first iterative VQE protocol, constructs its ansatz by iteratively appending parametrized unitary operators, which we refer to as ``ansatz elements''.
+The ansatz element at each iteration is sampled from a pool of spin-complement single and double fermionic excitation evolutions, based on an energy gradient hierarchy.
+The fermionic-ADAPT-VQE was demonstrated to achieve chemical accuracy ($10^{-3}$ Hartree), using an ansatz with several times fewer variational parameters, and a correspondingly shallower circuit, than the UCCSD.
 In the follow-up work \cite{qubit_adapt_vqe}, the qubit-ADAPT-VQE utilizes an ansatz element pool of more variationally flexible and rudimentary Pauli string exponentials.
-Due to this, the qubit-ADAPT-VQE constructs even shallower ansatz circuits than the ADAPT-VQE, thus being, to the best of our knowledge, the currently most circuit-efficient, physically-motivated VQE algorithm.
-Unfortunately, the use of more rudimentary unitary operations, by the qubit-ADAPT-VQE, comes at the expense of requiring additional variational parameters and iterations.
+Due to this, the qubit-ADAPT-VQE constructs even shallower ansatz circuits than the fermionic-ADAPT-VQE, thus being, to the best of our knowledge, the currently most circuit-efficient, physically-motivated VQE algorithm.
+However, the use of more rudimentary unitary operations comes at the expense of requiring additional variational parameters and iterations to construct an ansatz for a given accuracy.